lcssrs/Nonlinear-effects-of-monetary-policy/README.md

 # README

 This directory has all the scripts used in the paper _Nonlinear effects of monetary policy in the Eurozone_ while the extraction and cleaning part of the data are mainly in python the the estimations, plotting and results generation where written in Matlab.
 Most of the scripts have a description of their functionality but this document maps it succintly and build the big picture.
+For further technichal details please visit the paper at https://drive.google.com/file/d/1BppWeP3alIsoFAuQrQ94Bfpn-yujk_dA/view

 Python scripts
   Building dataset.ipynb